watem-sedem/watem-sedem/docs/tutorial.rst

     [User Choices]
     Curve number = 1

-Using the CN-part implies we need to define additional input in the ini-file.
+Using the CN-extension implies we need to define additional input in the ini-file.
 At the bottom of the :ref:`curve number <simple>`-section, the mandatory input is for running the WaTEM-SEDEM with the CN model extension is described.
 We extend the ini-file with this input: